skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 window as his attackers passed by, he was startled from a gruff voice from behind:

-"Get used to it kid…"
+"Get used to it kid..."

 He turned around to see a man not as old as his voice would make him seem.
 He stood there, frozen, scared and out of breath.